openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 ### Create an S3 bucket

 1. Create a manifest file for your bucket.
 Copy the yaml file below and save it as `s3-bucket.yaml`.
 Or download it from [here](yaml/s3-bucket.yaml).
-Please replace `<namespace>` with your namespace/project from above.
+Please replace `<namespace>` with your namespace/project for OSToy.

-    For example, the name should read `ostoy-bucket` if our project is `ostoy`.
+    For example, the value for name should be `ostoy-bucket` if our project is `ostoy`.

     !!! warning
         The OSToy application expects to find a bucket that is named based on the namespace that OSToy is in.
 Like "<namespace\>-bucket".
 If you place anything other than the namespace of OSToy, this feature will not work.